What Do Dreams About Giving Birth Mean?

 Theories about dreams suggest dreaming is a way in which we process emotions, memories and information that we’ve gathered while we’re awake, so it makes sense that pregnant women dream more about childbirth.

-While pregnancy is often a time of joy and excitement, nightmares surrounding birth are common for pregnant women, due to anxiety about the unknown and the significant life changes pregnancy brings.
+While pregnancy is a time of joy and excitement, nightmares surrounding birth are common for pregnant women due to anxiety about the unknown and the significant life changes pregnancy brings.
 In Aliens, the sequel to the 1979 film Alien, Ellen Ripley has nightmares and flashbacks to when she gave birth to the Alien.

-A study in the Journal of Sleep found that new mums reported greater levels of anxiety and peril in their dreams, even when their experience of childbirth was much less traumatic than that shown in Aliens!
+A study in the Journal of Sleep found that new mums reported greater levels of anxiety and peril in their dreams, even when their experience of childbirth was much less traumatic than shown in Aliens.
+This was attributed to the emotional influence of maternal concerns, changes instigated by severe sleep disruption and REM sleep deprivation.

 About the author